 Note.
 The partition styles, Master Boot Record (MBT) works with all previous versions of the Windows, whereas, the older Windows 10 OS versions may not recognize GUID Partition Table (GPT).

-IV.
+III.
 SSD Not Showing Up – Because of Disk Driver Issues

-It is highly possible that the SSD is not showing up in the explorer or this PC because of any issue associated with disk drivers.
+It is highly possible that the SSD is not showing up in the explorer or this PC because of an issue associated with disk drivers.
 You must regularly update these drivers to avoid any potential issue of such kind.

 Drivers can be updated the old-school way from the Windows 10 Device Manager; however, you can always use Advanced Driver Updater.